cc5212/2020-transantiago-trips/README.md

 ![Average morning commute end time](visualizations/commutes/time_start.png)

-In this graph the distribution of length of commutes for all municipalities can be seen.
-And in the following graphs the same distribution can be seen, but for the municipalities with the shortest and longest average length of commutes, Providencia and San Bernardo.
+In this graph, the distribution of length of commutes for all municipalities can be seen.
+And in the following graphs the same distribution is shown, but for the municipalities with the shortest and longest average length of commutes, Providencia and San Bernardo.

 ![Commute length distribution](visualizations/commutes_intervals/commute_length/total.png)